babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Rule-Xcodeproj.md

 end
 ```

+### Unexpected Resources in Target

-* Using the `xcodeproj` gem (which is already part of our dependencies as it's used by `cocoapods`), we can also quickly analyze the structure of the project and detect resources that shouldn't have been added to build phases.
+Using the `xcodeproj` gem (which is already part of our dependencies as it's used by `cocoapods`), we can also quickly analyze the structure of the project and detect resources that shouldn't have been added to build phases.

 The draft ruby code below would for example loop on all `pbxproj` files modified by the PR, and for each of those Xcode projects, loop on all their targets to check if the "Resources Build Phase" of each target contain any of the files we want to forbid there: